MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 1. Choose the **Install** action for Stripe.
 1. Once the package installation is complete, restart the website from [Site Actions](admin-overview.md#site-actions) in the admin center.

 The installation action might take a few minutes.
-The action changes to enable once the installation is complete.
+The action changes to manage once the installation is complete.

 ## Step 2: Configure provider